-- Develop new educational programs for nursing and allied health student placements in community settings, by: - developing innovative placements, - liaising with relevant health partners and stakeholders, - recruiting students, - liaising with university departments, - providing student orientation and support, - recruiting appropriate student supervisors - ensuring appropriate supervision, - ensuring appropriate assessment and - evaluating the placements - Use relevant evidence to develop service learning, student clinics and communitybased placements for students - Identify educational needs of students in local health services and develop innovative educational pathways to address the gap. - Develop educational materials for students on placement accessible via multiple mediums. - Develop educational resources for student supervisors accessible via multiple mediums. - Contribute to the development of the student placement team and its projects. - Source new placements and teaching environments in the region.

-Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 5.
+- Facilitate education sessions in a range of formats for students on placement. - Identify educational needs of students in local health services and develop educational pathways to address the gap. - Develop educational materials for students on placement accessible via multiple mediums. - Develop educational resources for student supervisors accessible via multiple mediums. - Contribute to the development of the student placement team and its projects. - Source new placements and teaching environments in the region. - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 6.